paulfauthmayer/poopicorn/README.md

 Unclassified examples:
   * Almost half a million references to news pages collected from an web aggregator in the period from 10-March-2014 to 10-August-2014: https://archive.ics.uci.edu/ml/datasets/News+Aggregator

 _Note_: I asked Eduardo if we are going to get a training set, awaiting for response...
 ---

+**Issue:** Facebook/ Social Media in general is crawling with fake news/populistic articles/clickbait

+**Idea:** Create a browser extension connected to a database + AI that marks every post with a percentage/score, indicating it's credibility.

+---

+**Issue:** People that would need fake news checks the most (people that frequent known fake news sites) are incredibly unlikely to use a tool that recognizes fake news

+**Idea:** Make news sites responsible for what they post and fix this in law.
+If they are repeated offenders, start fining them.
+This has many issues however like censorship concerns, inclusion of (political) bias and difficult execution.
+Things that would have to be worked out for this to function:
+  * flawless execution
+    * the AI would have to be able to distinguish between fake news and not fake news (and slightly fake news) with great accuracy
+    * bias is basically unavoidable but has to be minimzed
+  * definition: what is fake news?
+    * articles that think of something that fits their agenda?
+    * articles that willingly and knowingly propel false facts they did not create themselves?
+    * articles that are just incorrect without any ill meaning?
+    * populistic articles in general
+    * populistic articles that are technically correct but hold back a big chunk of the whole picture?
+    * --> this has to be determined by an independent jury WITHOUT any influence of the government
+  * how can you punish someone without infringing on his freedom of speech?
+    * punishments only for repeated offenders
+    * ... ? difficult decision

+---

+**Issue:** Fake news are highly subjective and not everyone has the same opinion on the line between fake news and proper news

+**Idea:** In order to avoid any political bias, only show metrics for sites that you visit.
+I.e. how many other sites report about it, for pictures count the amount of pictures returned with a google reverse image search and using those metrics, predict the likelihood of it being fake or not.

 ### Challenge 3 (Emotional AI)